Sentence Entailment in Compositional Distributional Semantics

 In this paper we show how CCDS can be used to reason about entailment in a compositional fashion.
-In particular, we prove how the general compositional procedure of this model extends the entailment relation from words to strings of words whose grammatical structure is obtained from their syntactic parses.
-Previous work on word level entailment shows how entropy-based notions such as KL-divergence can be used to formalise the distributional inclusion hypothesis \cite{Dagan1999,herbelot2013}.
-In the current paper we prove that in CCDS this notion soundly extends from word vectors to sentence vectors and provides a notion of sentence entailment similar to that of Natural Logic \cite{MacCartney2007}.

-In the presence of correlations between contexts, the notion of KL-divergence naturally lifts from vectors to density matrices via von Neumann entropy.
-The results of this paper build on the developments of \cite{balkir2014,Balkir15}; we generalise the instantiations of CCDS from vectors to density matrices and argue that the notion of relative entropy on density matrices gives rise to a richer notion of word and sentence level entailment.
-Density matrices have been previously used in compositional distributional semantics to represent parsing information \cite{blacoe2013} and ambiguity of meaning \cite{piedeleu2015}.
+In particular, we prove how the general compositional procedures of this model give rise to an entailment relation at the word level which is extendible to the phrase and sentence level.
+At the word level, we work with the distributional inclusion hypothesis.
+Previous work on word level entailment in these models shows that entropy-based notions such as KL-divergence provide a good notion of degrees of entailment based on the distributional inclusion hypothesis \cite{Dagan1999,herbelot2013,Rimell14}.
+In this paper, we prove that in CCDS this notion extends from word vectors to phrase and sentence vectors and thus also provides a good notion of phrase/sentence entailment: one that is similar to that of Natural Logic \cite{MacCartney2007}.
+We also show that in the presence of correlations between contexts, the notion of KL-divergence naturally lifts from vectors to density matrices via von Neumann's entropy, and that this notion of entropy also lifts compositionally from words to phrases and sentences, in the same way as KL-divergence did for vectors.